isitanth/GameOfLife_MacOS/README.md

 ```

 ## Performance Notes
+Note: The Metal rendering backend is still under development.
+Depending on grid size, zoom level, and frame synchronization behavior, you may observe increased CPU usage or frame spikes during rendering.

 - Grid rendering is optimized to only draw visible cells
 - Simulation runs on a separate timer to maintain consistent speed